-Yet according to Duane Mellor, an Accredited Practising Dietitian and spokesperson for the Dietitians Association of Australia, the financial pressures many students face means they are missing out on essential food groups such as fruit and vegetables.
+Yet according to Duane Mellor, an Accredited Practising Dietitian and member of Dietitians Australia, the financial pressures many students face means they are missing out on essential food groups such as fruit and vegetables.

-Dr Mellor said with a bit of planning and some knowledge of healthy and cheap choices, students can fuel themselves with nutritious food to maximise their learning and achieve optimum results.
+Dr Mellor said with a bit of planning and some knowledge of healthy and lower cost choices, students can fuel themselves with nutritious food to maximise their learning and achieve optimum results.

-Follow these tips to boost your brain before your exams:
+4 simple tips to boost your brain power

-- Fuel with fish.
-Fatty fish like salmon are a well-known brain booster, due to the high-level of Omega-3.
+Fatty fish like salmon are a well-known brain booster, due to the high level of Omega-3.
 Eating fresh or tinned fish three times a week is possible without breaking the bank.
 Try salmon, whiting or sardines, either grilled or in a salad or a wrap.